 If you notice an oily, musty odor and cockroaches in your home, there’s a reasonable probability that you’re dealing with a German cockroach infestation.
 These roaches are attracted to warm, moist places around the house, and German cockroaches can enter through tiny gaps around plumbing, doors, and windows.

 With their rusty brown or black coloring and the shape of a flattened American cockroach, German cockroaches can blend effortlessly into your home’s décor.
 They’re also long-survivors, living up to a year without food, water, or air!
 With that kind of survival ability, it’s no surprise that sometimes you see them scuttling across outlets in your walls or popping up out of your kitchen sink.

-German cockroach infestation are one of the most common types of cockroaches in your home.
+A German cockroach infestation is one of the most common types of infestations in your home.
 That’s because they like to hang out in the warm, damp areas found in kitchens and bathrooms.
 These pests can live between 3 months to a year without food.
 Like all roaches, these little brutes will eat just about anything, including soap, toothpaste, and even dead skin cells.

 Spotting German Cockroach Nymphs

 If you see a German Cockroach Nymph, this can be a sure sign that you have an infestation.
 German cockroach nymphs are very small and hard to see, but if you spot some, you better get on the phone with a professional.
 Nymphs are a sign that the German cockroach has laid its eggs in your home to reproduce.